Sat 13 July -

 Sat 13 July

 Albert Hall webBreak 27 Peter Street, M2 5QR

 £8 webBreak £2 transaction fee per order (no per ticket fee) webBreak webBreak

 Saturday 13 July, 10am–noon & 1–4pm

-The morning session (10am–noon) features contributions from many of the participants in Studio Créole:
+The morning session features contributions from many of the participants in Studio Créole:

 • Ngũgĩ wa Thiong’o, celebrated Kenyan novelist and playwright, telling the story of his influential career and exploring questions of writing and identity, both political and personal, in conversation with poet Lemn Sissay

-• Sjón, Icelandic writer, in conversation with Alex Evans, author of The Myth Gap: What Happens When Evidence and Arguments Aren’t Enough?, about the new stories needed to resist the present moment’s reactionary fables and how even the most contemporary narratives have mythical outlines underneath them
+• Sjón, Icelandic writer, in conversation with Alex Evans, author of The Myth Gap and the founder of the Collective Psychology Project, about the new stories needed to resist the present moment’s reactionary fables and how even the most contemporary narratives have mythical outlines underneath them

-In the afternoon (1–4pm), gal-dem, the award-winning online magazine and media platform run by women and non-binary people of colour, is bringing its pioneering storytelling to the stage for the first time with contributions from:
+In the afternoon (1–4pm), gal-dem, the award-winning online magazine and media platform run by women and non-binary people of colour, is bringing its pioneering storytelling to Manchester for the first time with contributions from:

 • Kemi Alemoru, gal-dem Features Editor and a contributor to both Mother Country: Real Stories of the Windrush Children and ‘I Will Not Be Erased’: Our Stories About Growing Up as People of Colour